akinozgen/ps3dec-gui/README.md

-# PS3 Game Decryptor GUI
+# PS3 ISO Decryptor GUI

 A simple GUI application for decrypting and extracting PS3 game ISOs using `ps3dec.exe` and `7z.exe`.